 This reader is simply excellent.

-For its price ($ 89.99), you will not find better for the moment.
+For its price ($ 89.99), you will not find it better for the moment.
 This is especially true if you already have an Amazon Prime subscription that will give you access to thousands of ebooks to read without paying more …

-With a small footprint, 4GB of storage, a screen with good contrast, and lighting, we can now have a quality reader that costs almost double 3 years ago.
+With a small footprint, 4GB of storage, and a screen with good contrast, and lighting, we can now have a quality reader that costs almost double 3 years ago.